 This is the only part of the “Congressional benefits” complaint that is not just plain wrong.
 As noted above, Senators and Representatives are required to purchase health insurance through Obamacare.
-However, they also have some medical care provided by the on-site Office of the Attending Physician of Congress, through which they and their staff receive routine physical examinations, certain diagnostics, and emergency care (which is also provided to visitors to the Capitol) for a fee about 50 dollars a month.
-Sometimes, specialists are brought in at no additional charge.
+However, they also have some medical care provided by the on-site Office of the Attending Physician of Congress, through which they and their staff receive routine physical examinations, certain diagnostics, and emergency care (which is also provided to visitors to the Capitol) for a fee of about 50 dollars a month.
+The extra benefit to this is that sometimes specialists are brought in at no additional charge.
 The funding of this office that is not covered by members’ payments is charged to the Department of the Navy.

 In the end, what can we conclude from this?
 That the American public does not like their legislators and wants to punish them?
 The surest way to do that would be to vote them out of office.
 Every two years, however, we see that the public does not want to defeat incumbents; they keep re-electing the people they claim to despise.

 An oft-repeated maxim in American life is, “You get what you pay for.”
-Yet we expect the President of the United States to run the biggest operation in the world for compensation that is about one-tenth of what the CEO of a moderate-sized corporation gets.
+Yet we expect the President of the United States to run the biggest operation in the world for compensation that is perhaps one-tenth of what the CEO of a not-very-large corporation gets.

 We expect members of the House and Senate, who create the laws we all must live under, to do it for $174,000 a year (a bit more for leadership positions).
 No self-respecting member of the corporate executive class would work for that.
 I wonder if better pay and benefits would attract better people to elected office.
 Somehow I think that plan will be left untried.